 The Stockholm archipelago of 30,000 islands, skerries and rocks fans out 80 km east into the Baltic Sea from the city.

 Explore the Stockholm archipelago year round

-You can boat, hike, fish, sea kayak, bike and swim and even ice yacht in the archipelago.
+You can boat, hike, fish, sea kayak, bike and swim and even ice yacht in the Stockholm archipelago.
 Forage for wild berries and mushrooms in early autumn, cook your own fish at BBQ stations at camp sites, or go gourmet at some of the well known restaurants on Fjäderholmarna, Grinda and Värmdö.

 Where to stay